-An injured worker is entitled to compensation for pain and suffering, disability, loss of earnings and current and future medical expenses as part of a third-party personal injury claim.
+An injured worker may be entitled to compensation for pain and suffering, disability, loss of earnings, and current and future medical expenses as part of a third-party personal injury claim.

 How Do You Know if a Third Party Caused Your Injury?

 You may not know with certainty, but if you suspect that negligence on the part of a contractor or subcontractor or another person on the construction site caused the accident, you should talk with a lawyer.

 The determination of whether a third-party claim exists often requires an analysis of all applicable laws and potential theories of liability.
 An experienced construction accident attorney can make this analysis on the worker’s behalf.

 The Chicago construction accident law firm of GWC Injury Lawyers is well known for its aggressive handling of, and successful financial recovery in, third-party accident claims.